mohanedy/swifty-marvel/README.md

     bin/arkana
     ```

+1. After generating the ArkanaKeys package, you will need to add it to the project.
+To do this:
+    - open the `SwiftyMarvel.xcodeproj` file in Xcode, then go to `File > Add Package Dependencies > Add Local...` and select the `ArkanaKeys/ArkanaKeys` folder that was generated in the root directory of the project.
+    - Make sure to add `SwiftyMarvel` to the target.

-1. Now you can open the project in Xcode and run it.
+1. Now you can run the project in Xcode.

 ## Project Structure